Creates a control object for nlmixr2(est = "adgh"). The GH estimator

 Gradient mode.

-"analytical"(default) uses closed-form contractions through the sensitivity equations – cheapest and exact."fd"uses forward finite differences;"cfd"uses central FD."none"uses derivative-free BOBYQA.- algorithm
+"analytical"(default) uses closed-form contractions through the sensitivity equations – cheapest and exact."fd"uses central finite differences (forward differencing was removed in 0.4.1; seeadfoControl())."none"uses derivative-free BOBYQA.- algorithm

 Maximum function evaluations (default 500).